hbowie/softdevbigideas/ideas/Glossary.md

 Body:

+architecture
+:	The terms architecture and design have very similar definitions, so in many contexts they are used to denote the same thing, and are used interchangeably.
+If we are to try to make a distinction, though, then architecture usually refers to a more elevated level of design, expressed at a higher level of abstraction, and/or an earlier stage of design.

 customer
 :	Someone who is paying for the software development, and/or will be a presumed beneficiary of the development, and/or has been designated to represent the interests of other presumed beneficiaries (such as a product owner or product manager).
 Note that the term "customer" is intended to include users of the software, but is not necessarily limited to those who directly use the software.